5 Festive Activities to Brighten Your Utah Ski Holiday

 4. Delight in a Holiday Performance

 In Salt Lake City, the Utah Symphony hosts holiday inspired performances throughout December (Read: Salt Lake City: A Place to Play).
 And it may surprise some visitors, but Salt Lake City is home to America’s longest-running production of The Nutcracker.
 Performed by Ballet West at the Capitol Theatre, shows run from Dec.
-8 to 27.
+6 to 28, 2024.
 If you’re in Park City, the Egyptian Theatre on Historic Main Street hosts a Holiday Spectacular & Sing-a-long from Dec.
-8 to 17.
-For travelers heading south, don’t miss the holiday performances at Tuacahn Amphitheatre near St. George, including “A Christmas Carol” and “White Christmas.”
-For a full listing of holiday performances, visit our partners at nowplayingutah.com
+13 to 22, 2024.
+For travelers heading south, don’t miss "A Christmas Carol: The Musical" at Tuacahn Amphitheatre near St. George, or their "Christmas in the Canyon" event featuring a live nativity performance.
+For a full listing of holiday performances, visit our partners at nowplayingutah.com.

 5. Get a Taste for the Season

 The holiday season in Utah is a delight for all the senses, and taste is no outlier.
 Après ski or “after ski,” is a cherished tradition rooted in the enjoyment of good food and drinks.
 And while there is always no shortage of après experiences in and around Utah’s ski resorts, you can also find some holiday-inspired treats come December.
-In Salt Lake City, both Flanker Kitchen & Sporting Club and ACME Bar Co host holiday pop-up bar experiences.
+In Salt Lake City, Flanker Kitchen & Sporting Club hosts holiday pop-up bar experiences.
 And beyond the bar scene, there are other festive dining experiences to explore.
 Near to Park City, Homestead Resort and Zermatt Resort host breakfast with Santa events through December.
 And Taste 117 in Provo offers holiday chocolate and tea tastings at their Provo location.
 Whatever dining experience you're after, just remember to get your reservations in early.